 Sinks for Small Bathrooms

 Whether you have a powder room or a full bath, choosing the right sink can make or break how comfortable your bathroom is.
-While small bathrooms usually call for small bathroom sinks, small sinks can still make a bold statement.
+In a small space, a stylish bathroom sink can make a big impact

 Most standard round bathroom sinks measure 16 to 20 inches in diameter, while most rectangular sinks range in widths from 19 to 24 inches and in lengths from 16 to 23 inches.
 Typical basin depth is 5 to 8 inches.